 Update July 1: Two bodies have been recovered from the wreckage with the third still missing.
 Texas Department of Public Safety has said that the third victim is presumed dead.
 Details about the two named victims and their life stories have begun to emerge as family members mourn their loss and remember their loved ones.
 Cody Owens and Kenneth Paul Smith.
 Both had children.
-For more information about the victims and the loving stories their families and colleagues have told about them, click here.
+Learn more about the victims and the loving stories their families and colleagues have told about them.

 Train accidents involve roughly 3,000 people per year.
 In 2015, there were 147 collisions and 1,324 derailments, according to the Federal Railroad Administration.
 Eleven railroad employees were killed in 2015, as well, with a total of 771 people being killed in train-related incidents.